cvsnraju/cvsnraju.github.io/about.md

 title: About this blog
 ---

-This site was created using Jekyll, and css was edited using schema.org and blog postingis powered by github jekyll-paginate plugin
+This site was created using Jekyll, and css was edited using schema.org and blog posting is powered by github jekyll-paginate plugin